chapel-lang/chapel/doc/rst/language/spec/modules.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a module’s symbol is visible—via a use or import statement, or lexically
-for nested modules—its public symbols can be referred to via qualified naming
+for nested modules—its public symbols can be accessed via qualified naming with
-with the following syntax:
+the following syntax:

 .. code-block:: syntax